JustSteveKing/laravel-business-process/README.md

 Laravel Business Process is a simple and clean way to run business process using a Laravel Pipeline, in a structured and type-safe way.

+This package is inspired by the tutorial I wrote for Laravel News [Going Past Actions in Laravel](https://laravel-news.com/going-past-actions-in-laravel).

 ## Installation

 ```shell